stefek99/wings-integration/tutorial/wings-integration-tutorial-readme.md

 }
 ```

-*(you don't have to worry, it is happening automaticallye in the `BasicCrowdsale`)*
+*(you don't have to worry, it is happening automatically in the `BasicCrowdsale`)*

 ### Custom "MyToken"

 Based on the ERC20 we create `MyToken` that will be used for the crowdsale.
-Note that everytime we `mint` it, we increase the total supply. `MyToken` is `Ownable` - because `mint` function has `onlyOwner()` modifier it means that only owner can mint.
+Note that every time we `mint` it, we increase the total supply. `MyToken` is `Ownable` - because `mint` function has `onlyOwner()` modifier it means that only owner can mint.

 ```
 contract MyToken is ERC20, Ownable {